iguess-app/IGuess-API-Guess/README.md

 * The function are accessed by module.exports, there are no dependencia injected
 * The file index.js is a pattern to export file
 * There are no console.log or console.error, all console used is from Pino, a NPM installed
+* The requires libs and variables at top file mandatorily need to follow the sequence: NPM modules, localFiles, Global Variables, Variables

 ## Language
 All functions and variables need to be in English